aws-amplify/amplify-ui/packages/flutter/README.md

 <img src="https://flutter.dev/images/arch-overview/archdiagram.png" alt="Default Material Example" width="500"/>

 Both of these widget libraries work on all platforms that flutter supports, and with some exceptions (example: [Switch.adaptive()](https://api.flutter.dev/flutter/material/Switch/Switch.adaptive.html)), they do not adapt to the platform.
 This means that they will look & function identically on all platforms.
-Flutter also easily allows developers to build their app according to their own custom design systems ("Expressive and Flexible UI" is one of the core priciples of flutter).
-Engineers consuming an Amplify Authenticator widget will expect that out of the box both Material and Cupertino are supported, and that the out of the box widgets can be easily extended / customized to their own design system.
+Flutter also easily allows developers to build their app according to their own custom design systems ("Expressive and Flexible UI" is one of the core principles of flutter).
+Customers consuming an Amplify Authenticator widget will expect that out of the box both Material and Cupertino are supported, and that the out of the box widgets can be easily extended / customized to their own design system.

 When it comes to custom design systems, there are two general approaches that can be taken.
 The first approach is to start with one of the two widget catalogs (usually material) and extend it to for the design system being used (see the notes on the material [ThemeData class](https://api.flutter.dev/flutter/material/ThemeData-class.html)).
 The second approach would be to build an entirely new library of widgets on top of the "widgets layer", similar to the Material or Cupertino libraries.
 The first approach is generally the approach that is taken because it is **far** less work and still allows developes to achieve their custom design system.